Pinagsama: Etymology

-The barangay's name is taken from the Tagalog word pinagsama meaning "combined" or "united."
-This name was conceived due to the adjoining existence of various territorial villages such as Wildcat Village, 16th ISU Village, ISG Central Village, G2 Village, Upper West Village, Panam Village, Palar Village, Pinagsama Village Phase 1 and Phase 2, AFP EP Village Phase 1 and Phase 2, Heritage Park, Parcel of the Inner-Fort Bonifacio, and McKinley Hill.
+The barangay's name is taken from the Tagalog past-tense word pinagsama meaning "combined" or "united."
+This name was conceived due to the adjoining existence of various territorial villages such as Wildcat Village, 16th ISU Village, ISG Central Village, G2 Village, Upper West Village, Panam Village, Palar Village, Pinagsama Village Phases 1 and 2, AFP EP Village Phases 1 and 2, Heritage Park, parcel of the Inner-Fort Bonifacio, and McKinley Hill to form this barangay.

 History

 Barangay Pinagsama was split from Barangay Western Bicutan by virtue of Taguig City Ordinance No. 67 Series of 2008 dated September 15, 2008.
 An official plebiscite was held in Western Bicutan on December 12, 2008, with an overwhelming majority in favor for the creation of the new barangay.
 The first set of barangay officials were appointed by Mayor Sigfrido Tiñga on April 4, 2009.

 Despite being recognized as a barangay of Taguig, it was among the excluded barangays from the Internal Revenue Allotment.
-To address this, House Bills were filed since the 16th Congress to officially establish Fort Bonifacio as a barangay of Taguig.
+To address this, House Bills were filed since the 16th Congress to officially establish Pinagsama as a barangay of Taguig.
 As of 2025, a law has not been enacted to grant it a legislative charter.